FAIR-INNOVATION/FAIR-documentation/source/AIRLab/airlab_hybrid_palletizing.rst

 .. centered:: (k+1)L\ :sub:`postmove`\ < L\ :sub:`cam-robot`\

-where L\ :sub:`cam-robot`\ represents the distance between the farthest reachable position of the robot along the direction of conveyor belt motion and the camera (Fig. 4.1).
+where L\ :sub:`cam-robot`\ represents the distance between the farthest reachable position of the robot along the direction of conveyor belt motion and the camera.
 This implies that there is an upper limit on the lookahead number k.

 In this case, we have set the distance L\ :sub:`cam-robot`\ to be approximately 750mm and L\ :sub:`postmove`\=210mm.
 Therefore, the maximum value for k can be set to 2.